NLnetLabs/ploutos/docs/ploutos/docker_packaging.md

 You can direct the Ploutos workflow to use pre-cross-compiled binaries by setting the `mode` to `copy` instead of the default `build` in your `docker_build_rules(_path)` input matrix.

-You must however make sure that your `Dockerfile` supports the build arguments that the Ploutos workflow will pass to it (see below).
+You must however make sure that your `Dockerfile` supports the build arguments that the Ploutos workflow will pass to it (see above).

 ### Publication